 This series is unique in addressing the knowledge-building and technical assistance needs of both practitioners and families.
 The webinars are intended for:

-Participants are encouraged to gather with others to watch the webinars!
-The presenters will offer suggestions for having post-webinar group discussions.
+Participants are encouraged to gather with others to watch the live broadcsts of these events!
+The presenters will offer suggestions for having post-session group discussions.

-In the first webinar, the presenters discuss the meaning of family engagement by sharing the results of a synthesis of key policies, frameworks, and the DEC Recommended Practices on family engagement, including related principles of IDEA.
-They will address the essential role of systems supports for ensuring local implementation of effective family engagement practices.
+In the first session, presenters discuss the meaning of family engagement by sharing the results of a synthesis of key policies, frameworks, and the DEC Recommended Practices on family engagement, including related principles of IDEA.
+They address the essential role of systems supports for ensuring local implementation of effective family engagement practices.